friflo/Friflo.Json.Fliox/README.md

 ## License

-This project is licensed under LGPLv3
+This project is licensed under LGPLv3.

+Project not publish nor released yet.
+2021-04-18

 Copyright (c) 2021 Ullrich Praetz.
 All rights reserved.